minnojs/minno-time/src/js/extensions/iat/README.md

 The second argument to `IAT.setCategory` is the category object.
 All the properties of the object are optional except for the media array (although you should realy define at least `name` and `title`).

-`title`: The category description to be displayed to the users, it can be any valid PIP media object.

-`titleCss` and `css`: are jQuery css objects, and are applied to the title and the category media respectively.
+`css`: Is a jQuery css objects that is applied to the category media.

-`height`: In case that your category titles do not have the standard height you might need to tweek their location by defining appropriate heights.

-`margin`: In case you want to center the categories around a common center instead of aligning them to the outer borders.

 `stimulus`: Allows you to modify the category stimuli (see the PIP documentation for more details).

+####Category Layout
+The layout for the IAT consists of the category titles presented at the top of the player canvas.
+The IAT component supports two radicaly different interfaces for creating the layout.
+You can pick what type of interface you use using the `simpleLayout` property.

+The classical layout uses standard PIP media objects as titles for the categories.
+This gives you extremely powerfull control over the way you present the category titles and the type of titles that you use.
+The simpleLayout gives you a fast and straight forward way to create a beautiful and simple layout, its main drawback is that it does not allow the use of images or other advanced PIP media objects.
+By default the IATcomponent uses the simpleLayout scheme.

+If you use the **clasical layout** these are the settings you can use:

+* `title`: The category description to be displayed to the users, it can be any valid PIP media object.
+* `titleCss`: Is a jQuery css objects that is applied to the category title.
+* `height`: In case that your category titles do not have the standard height you might need to tweek their location by defining appropriate heights.
+* `margin`: In case you want to center the categories around a common center instead of aligning them to the outer borders.

+If you use the **simpleLayout** then these are the settings you can use:

+* `title`: The category description to be displayed to the users, it can only be a sting of text or a PIP 'word' object.
+* `titleColor`: Sets the color of the title text.
+* `titleSize`: Sets the font-size of the title.

+Note that if you are using simpleLayout then the `separator` property is not used.
+Also, simpleLayout sepends on the layout.jst template, if you want to use templates in your IAT you should copy it to your template folder.
+If you want to modify the IAT layout even further you can copy layout.jst and modify it in your folder.

 ### Setting properties
 The properties object allows you to control the ways that the IAT behaves.
 All the properties are optional (although you should realy set `post_url` if you want your data... to be saved).
 We use `IAT.setProperties` in order to set properties.